mlepage/flatland/README.md

 The first big enhancement is support for entity types.
 There are a few predefined entity types:

-world - this should be the first entity. monster - uncontrollable entities. player - controllable entities. control - a non-solid area for controlling player entities. block - these are destroyed when player entities hit them. path - these move around on a path.
+- world: this should be the first entity.
+- monster: uncontrollable entities.
+- player: controllable entities.
+- control: a non-solid area for controlling player entities.
+- block: these are destroyed when player entities hit them.
+- path: these move around on a path.

 The new "breakout-1" level illustrates all of these entity types except monster.